invisible string

 [Bridge]

-Out of all the wrong arms, right into that dive bar
+String that pulled me out of all the wrong arms right into that dive bar

 Something wrapped all of my past mistakes in barbed wire